-Discover Best Places to Visit in California
+Discover the Best Places to Visit in California

-best places to visit in California
+best places to visit in california

-Discover Best Places to Visit in California
+Discover the Best Places to Visit in California

-Start Your California Adventure
+Plan Your California Journey

 Key Takeaways